sbidy/wiz_light/README.md

 | ESP17_SHTW9_01     | ✔️     | ✔️         |         |     | ✔️      | • WiZ Filament Bulb EAN 8718699786793                                                                            |
 | ESP03_SHRGB3_01ABI | ✔️     | ✔️         | ✔️      | ✔️  | ✔️      |

-More bulbs can be found in the `bulblibrary.yaml`

-If you have new bulbs to contribute please open a new issue using the _Bulb Test Report_ template.
-You can find the required information by running the following command using `nc` on a linux host.

-`echo '{"method":"getSystemConfig","params":{}}' | nc -u -w 1 <YOU BULB IP> 38899`

-## Working features

-- Brightness
-- Color (RGB)
-- White Color Temperature
-- On/Off, Toggle
-- Effects
-- Setting a rhythm as a scene
-- Switch integration (thanks to @simora)

 ## Pull request in HA core